Anxiety Therapy for Adults in Tennessee, Kentucky, and Georgia

 EMDR Therapy

-Eye Movement Desensitization and Reprocessing (EMDR) helps your brain process experiences that may still be triggering anxiety in the present.
+Eye Movement Desensitization and Reprocessing (EMDR) helps your brain process and move forward from experiences that may still be triggering anxiety in the present.

 Internal Family Systems (IFS)

-IFS helps you understand different “parts” of yourself that may be trying to protect you through worry, control, or avoidance.
+IFS helps you understand different “parts” of yourself that may be trying to protect you through worry, control, or avoidance, and helps the parts of you respond to present events in non-extreme ways.

 Acceptance and Commitment Therapy (ACT)